jschwellach/ai-configurator/docs/hooks.md

 # Custom Hook Development Guide

-Hooks in AI Configurator allow you to extend functionality by executing custom code at specific trigger points.
+Hooks in AI Configurator allow you to extend functionality by executing custom scripts at specific trigger points.
 This guide covers everything you need to know about creating, configuring, and managing hooks.

 ## What are Hooks?

-Hooks are automated scripts or context providers that execute at specific trigger points:
+Hooks are automated scripts that execute at specific trigger points in your AI Configurator workflow.
+The current implementation supports two main types of hooks:

-- **Context Hooks**: Provide additional context to the AI
+- **Python Hooks**: Python scripts that can perform complex operations, data processing, and integrations
-- **Script Hooks**: Execute commands or scripts
+- **Shell Hooks**: Bash/shell scripts for system operations, file processing, and command execution
-- **Hybrid Hooks**: Combine context and script functionality

 ### Hook Triggers

-Hooks can be triggered at various points:
+Hooks can be triggered at various points (implementation varies by hook type):

 | Trigger            | Description                | Use Cases                                 |
 | ------------------ | -------------------------- | ----------------------------------------- |